 How I prepare and freeze oranges:

 - Peel oranges and remove as much of the white pith as possible.

 - Place orange quarters in resealable freezer bags, remove air, and seal.

 - When ready to use, remove desired orange segments from freezer and let thaw 20–30 minutes at room temperature.

 - Divide each quarter into individual segments and use as needed.

 Although they can be eaten as is, they aren’t as enjoyable as eating a whole fresh orange.
 I prefer to slice the orange segments and toss on salads, yogurt, or in pilafs.
 You can, of course, also use them in smoothies as well (Orange Julius anyone?).
 Check out my favorite Winter Green Salad, developed (and photographed—see how delicious the oranges look!) using frozen citrus.

 If you have an abundance of lemons or limes, I suggest freezing the zest and juice instead of the fruit itself, because how often do you eat a lemon?
 And because we usually resort to lemons and limes for their juice and zest.

-How I prepare citrus zest to be frozen:
+How to prepare lime and lemon zest to be frozen:

-- Zest lemons or limes and transfer zest to an airtight container fitted with a lid.
+- Zest citrus fruit and transfer zest to an airtight container fitted with a lid.